antihaddock/mlops_camp_project/README.md

 # Cloud deployment
-AWS used for deployment of this repo
+AWS used for deployment of this repo.
+The intended deployment service is AWS Fargate with a URL endpoint as an API for the ML model.
 - A S3 bucket is utilised for storing ML flow artifacts and metrics
 - All elements of the repo are containerized in docker and can be deployed to AWS webservices
 - All up there 6 containers to this repo within the `./docker/docker-compose.yml` to run this repo